 Sometimes the smallest things create the largest impact in the landscape.
 Bulbs and perennials are a great example.
 They start small, but explode into fields colour at certain times of year.
-To get the best effect from bulbs and perennials, there should be lots of them.
+To get the best effect from bulbs and perennials, there should be lots of them, which is where perennial division comes in.
 A few are nice, but a few dozen can be spectacular.

 Planting dozens or hundreds of bulbs and small potted perennials is not an easy task.
 But given the right conditions, most will grow and multiply.
 But even the healthiest field of perennials will benefit from some human help.
 Eventually, you’ll have to stop in to divide and replant your perennials.